Wide field beamformed observation with MeerKAT: Digital Beamforming

 \section{Digital Beamforming}

-Beamforming is a signal processing technique that modifies the spatial response of an array of sensors such as hydrophones, microphones, radar and radio astronomical receptors, resulting in an enhanced sensitivity in a particular direction.
-This is done by the phase coherent summation of the signals \citep[see e.g.][]{Van_Veen1998} from the individual receptors.
-For a monochromatic signal, this can be expressed as
+Beamforming modifies the spatial response of an array of sensors, resulting in an enhanced sensitivity in a particular direction.
+In the case of observations with a radio interferometer, this is done by the phase coherent summation of the voltages \citep[see e.g.][]{Van_Veen1998} from the individual receptors.
+The process can be expressed as

-The result of the summation, $F(t_{ref})$ in Equation \ref{eq:beamforming}, represents a directional beam on the sky with a gain equivalent to the aggregate gain of $N$ antennas.
-Coherence is achieved by referencing the signal $f(t_{ref}-\tau_n)$ received at antenna $n$ to a common phase centre $ref$ through the application of delay correction $w(\tau_n)$.
-The delay $\tau_n$ is a function of the desired pointing direction $u(\theta, \phi)$ and the position of the antenna $r_n(x, y, z)$ in the array with respect to the phase center $ref$ as written in equation:
+The result of the summation, $F(\rm \theta, \phi)$ in Equation \ref{eq:beamforming}, represents a directional beam at the desired pointing direction $\rm u(\theta, \phi)$, with a gain equivalent to the aggregate gain of $N$ antennas. $\rm t_{ref}$ is the time at the array reference, and $\tau_n$ is the difference between arrival times of wavefronts from $u(\theta, \phi)$ at antenna $n$ and the array reference.
+Coherence is achieved by referencing the voltages of antenna $n$, $f(t_{\rm ref}-\tau_n)$, to the array reference, through the application of delay correction $w(\tau_n)$.
+The delay $\tau_n$ is a function of $u(\theta, \phi)$ and the relative position of the antenna $r_n(x, y, z)$ in the array centered at the array reference as written in equation:

 where $c$ is the speed of light.
-The delay $\tau_n$ only represents the geometric delay, any other delays in a system (e.g., instrumental delays) are not included.
+The delay $\tau_n$ only represents the geometric delay, any other delays in the system (e.g. instrumental delays) are not included.

 Beamforming can be implemented in multiple ways.
-Here we will only discuss digital beamforming and assume that an initial stage in which the ``coarse'' delay (the integer sample delay) is corrected for, leaving only ``fine'' delays (sub-sample delays) remaining.
-This remaining fine delay may be corrected for in either the time domain, through the application of a non-symmetric finite impulse response (FIR) filter \citep[see e.g.][]{frost1972}, or in the frequency domain following Fourier shift theorem.
-Additionally, these corrections may be applied directly to the signals from the receptors or to the cross-correlations of those signals, so-called ``visibilities'' \citep{Thompson1999}.
-The visibility-based approach has used in \citet{Roy2018}, where it is described by the following expression:
+Here we will only discuss digital beamforming and assume that an initial stage in which the ``coarse'' delay (the integer sample delay) and the ``fine'' delays (sub-sample delays) to the phase center are corrected for, leaving only the differential delays between the phase center and the directional beams remaining.
+These differential delays may be corrected for in either the time domain, through the application of a non-symmetric finite impulse response (FIR) filter \citep[see e.g.][]{frost1972}, or in the frequency domain following Fourier shift theorem.
+In the latter approach, the corrections may be applied directly to the voltages from the receptors or to the cross-correlations of those voltages, the so-called ``visibilities'' \cite[see e.g.][]{Roy2018}.
+When dealing directly with the voltages from the receptors, compensation for a delay $\tau$ in the time domain can be made by a phase shift of $e^{-j\omega\tau}$ in the Fourier domain: